+The range of these noise parameters is chosen to align with the noise statistics of real cameras, as in \cite{brooks2019unprocessing}, with the range for $\lambda$ selected to be broad for robustness against noise and varying imaging conditions.
+Based on this sampling scheme, we generate simulated noise for the diffusion model training.
-Our text-based image enhancement approach requires a large dataset of raw images and text descriptions for the training process.
-Thus, we used the COCO-captions dataset \cite{chen2015microsoft} which contains $\sim$120k RGB images with text captions.
-To get raw sensor data of the COCO dataset RGB images, we leveraged the RGB2RAW network presented in CycleISP \cite{zamir2020cycleisp} to convert the RGB images to sensor raw images in Bayer pattern format.

-The dataset text captions were processed by the ViT-L/14 text encoder of CLIP \cite{radford2021learning} resulting in representation vectors of length 768.

-Following this pre-processing, we ended up with a dataset of clean raw sensor images and the CLIP representations of the captions required for training.
+\textbf{Data Processing.} Our text-based image enhancement approach requires a large dataset of raw images and corresponding text descriptions for training.
+We used the COCO-captions dataset \cite{chen2015microsoft} which contains approximately 120k RGB images paired with text captions.
+To obtain raw sensor data from the RGB images, we leveraged the RGB2RAW network presented in CycleISP \cite{zamir2020cycleisp} to convert the RGB images into sensor raw images in Bayer pattern format.
+The dataset's text captions were processed using the CLIP (ViT-L/14) text encoder \cite{radford2021learning} resulting in representation vectors of length 768.
+After this preprocessing, we obtained a dataset consisting of clean raw sensor images and the corresponding CLIP representations of the captions required for training.